arthurhenning/wot-stats/README.md

 WotStats
 ========

-World of Tanks helpful stats and WN8 calculcator built with AngularJS using the official WoT API's and wnefficiency/xvm expected tank values.
+World of Tanks helpful stats and WN8 calculcator built with AngularJS using the official WoT APIs and wnefficiency/xvm expected tank values.

 References:
 --------------